 This show of force led to peace between the Spanish and Commanche over the next several years and opened the area to trade.
 It was made official in February 1786 when the Comanche made a peace treaty with the Spanish at Pecos Pueblo in New Mexico.

-In the beginning, trade with the Indians was fairly unorganized.
-Each fall, after the harvest, the Comancheros loaded their burros and oxcarts with their trade supplies and relied on chance meetings with the Indians and subsequently, the volume of their business was low.
+In the beginning, trade with the Indians was pretty unorganized.
+Each fall, after the harvest, the Comancheros loaded their burros and oxcarts with their trade supplies and relied on chance meetings with the Indians, and subsequently, the volume of their business was low.